-The appearance of any walls over six (6) feet in height shall incorporate a 6-foot separation between walls to be softened by landscaping.
+The appearance of any landscaping walls over six (6) feet in height shall incorporate a 6-foot separation between walls to be softened by landscaping.
 Retaining walls that directly support a Residential Unit or Structure shall be considered part of the elevation and shall therefore be included in the overall height restrictions as listed above and reviewed by the ARC accordingly.

-Screen and freestanding walls shall be a maximum of six (6) feet in height measured from the lowest Natural Grade adjacent to the wall to match the Residential Unit.
+Screen and freestanding walls shall be a maximum of six (6) feet in height measured from the lowest Natural Grade adjacent to the wall

-All masonry walls Visible From Neighboring Property shall be finished and painted
+All masonry walls visible From neighboring property shall be finished and painted to match the Residential Unit.